nomaai/cleared/docs/contributing.md

 ## License

-By contributing to Cleared, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Cleared, you agree that your contributions will be licensed under the Apache License 2.0 with Commons Clause restriction.
+This means the Software cannot be sold or offered as a SaaS service, but can be used internally, for research, and integrated into products where it's not the primary value proposition.

 ---